vinaygor/hackathon-smart-engine/README.md

 Let's learn about them in details below:

 ### 1. Web Scraping
-We have scraped insight articles from following websites:

-i.
-Morgan Stanley Investment Management

-ii.
-Bank Of America

-iii.
-J.P.Morgan Asset Management

-iv.
-MorningStar

-v.
-Advisor's Hub
+For this hackathon we have scrapped different websites to fetch the content of the articles published.
 Each of these websites have a different structure on how the content is displayed.
 Based on the different DOM patterns, we have segregated scraping scripts for each of these websites and can be found under `scraping` folder.

 Run command example: `python msimInsight.py`